mrthreeplates/TRS-80_floppy_remapper/Installation.md

 work (or what adjustment might be needed).
 At the very least, Kapton tape may be needed to avoid a short.

-Please follow the same steps as the 4P Gate array above, except that the extra pin on the remapper board is needed (see below).
+Please follow the same steps as the 4P Gate array (see above).

+Additionally, you will need to hook up the extra output pin (labeled HLT/RDY) on the remapper board:

 1. Open up a schematic of the M4P Non-Gate array:
 <br/>![Model 4p non-ga schematic](/images/m4p-nonga-schem.jpg)